Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/04/generative-ai-harms.md

 ## Practical use of the model

-The model isn’t final and the examples are illustrative, but we can now build a path forward.
-Based on the current examples, I could create a generative AI model using my own data, or data I’ve obtained permission to use for this purpose.
+The model isn't final and the examples are illustrative, but we can now build a path forward.
+Based on the current examples, I could create a generative AI model using my own data, or data I've obtained permission to use for this purpose.
 During the preparation, I would use ecologically sound infrastructure and perform checks to identify sources that may pollute my model with inaccuracy or bias.

 When the model is put to use, I use it to crawl through my photographs and apply labels based on what is found in each image.
 The tags allow me to search my photographs when I need to find something, instead of scrolling through a huge collection of thumbnails.

-In this example, we’ve taken care to limit the known harms across all categories and responsibilities.
+In this example, we've taken care to limit the known harms across all categories and responsibilities.
 The source, preparation, and application of the generative AI deal with known harms and the outcome has high utility.
 There may still be unintended harms, and we will tackle them as we identify them.

 ## Why it works

 The generative AI debate is highly charged and has quickly polarized into the hypers and haters, with each extreme focusing entirely on a single element.
 The hypers ignore the harms, and the haters dismiss all utility.
-While some will remain pinned to the extreme, I’m interested in advancing the debate to enable us to tackle the harms and test the true utility.
+While some will remain pinned to the extreme, I'm interested in advancing the debate to enable us to tackle the harms and test the true utility.

 The model is the mechanism to provide the path forward.
-It doesn’t dismiss the harms, but actively surfaces them and offers them to those responsible to resolve, just as we asked motor vehicle manufacturers to make cars safer and motorists to drive responsibly.
+It doesn't dismiss the harms, but actively surfaces them and offers them to those responsible to resolve, just as we asked motor vehicle manufacturers to make cars safer and motorists to drive responsibly.
 When manufacturers and motorists fail to meet the standards society demands, we ask authorities to intervene.

 Meanwhile, we choose our own relationship with motor vehicles within the agreed legal and social contracts, using them where we decide they are useful.

-Because our understanding and empathy shift all the time in society, we may one day decide that personal transportation isn’t the appropriate solution to our transport needs.
+Because our understanding and empathy shift all the time in society, we may one day decide that personal transportation isn't the appropriate solution to our transport needs.
 We might make a personal decision, or we might make structural changes to public transport and city design that affect everyone.
-These changes don’t necessarily eliminate motor vehicles, but they can alter how we structure their use.
+These changes don't necessarily eliminate motor vehicles, but they can alter how we structure their use.

 ## Get involved

 You can get involved in this project in various ways.
-I’m keen to obtain feedback from hypers and haters.
-I understand these terms are loaded, but I’m not judging the pragmatism of either group.
+I'm keen to obtain feedback from hypers and haters.
+I understand these terms are loaded, but I'm not judging the pragmatism of either group.
 Your thoughts on this model would be incredibly valuable.
-I’m also keen to find people who, like me, would enjoy experimenting if only the harms could be removed.
+I'm also keen to find people who, like me, would enjoy experimenting if only the harms could be removed.

 For feedback on the model, I would appreciate understanding not only what you disagree with, but if there are any aspects you agree with.
-If you feel very strongly about what I’ve written, you may be tempted to aim for concision through bifurcation, but I’m seeking a more profound understanding of different perspectives and that will require a longer and more thoughtful explanation on your part.
-I’m grateful for your additional effort in this respect.
+If you feel very strongly about what I've written, you may be tempted to aim for concision through bifurcation, but I'm seeking a more profound understanding of different perspectives and that will require a longer and more thoughtful explanation on your part.
+I'm grateful for your additional effort in this respect.

 Depending on the feedback, I may adjust the model or we may all reach the conclusion that it must be discarded and something new must be created to answer these questions.
-We will follow the wisdom of George Box; “All models are wrong, but some are useful.”
+We will follow the wisdom of George Box; "All models are wrong, but some are useful."
 If the model proves useful, we will continue the work.
 If it turns out to have limited utility, our efforts can be directed elsewhere.

 The [generative-ai-harms](https://github.com/Steve-Fenton/generative-ai-harms) GitHub repository will allow us to collaborate using discussions and pull requests.